steipete/mcp-runtime/docs/call-heuristic.md

 - We only inspect the tool catalog if the server explicitly replied with “Tool … not found”.
 Other MCP errors surface untouched.
 - If listing tools itself fails (auth, offline, etc.) we skip both auto-correct and hints.
 - Behaviour is covered by `tests/cli-call.test.ts`.

+## Server Selection Heuristic

+- `mcporter list <server>` now applies the same edit-distance heuristic to server names.
+If you type `vercek`, the CLI auto-corrects to `vercel` (and logs `[mcporter] Auto-corrected server name to vercel (input: vercek).`).
+- When the typo is too large, we keep the original failure but emit a hint: `[mcporter] Did you mean linear?` followed by the usual “Unknown MCP server …” line.
+This avoids giant stack traces while pointing to the right name.
+- The heuristic considers every configured server (including ad-hoc ones registered via `--http-url/--stdio`).
+Tests covering this behaviour live in `tests/cli-list.test.ts`.